ElGuillermo/sftp-tail/README.md

 Need to tail a file on a remote server? sftp-tail should be able to help!

 ## **Motivation**
 To collect the data we needed to build [SquadJS](https://github.com/ElGuillermo/SquadJS), a scripting framework for [Squad](https://joinsquad.com/) servers, we found we needed to tail the Squad server's log files.
 As a result of this, it became a requirement that SquadJS must be installed on the same machine as the Squad server, however, this prevented anyone using rented Squad server instances from using SquadJS.
-Thus, we endeavoured to make it possible for these logs files to be streamed over the FTP servers provided by most hosts - sftp-tail is the outcome of this and we have opened-sourced it for others to benefit from.
+Thus, we endeavoured to make it possible for these logs files to be streamed over the SFTP servers provided by most hosts - sftp-tail is the outcome of this and we have opened-sourced it for others to benefit from.

 ## **Usage**
 ```js